-- The hourly rate paid to students must not exceed the hourly rate paid to classified staff performing similar work.
+- The hourly rate paid to students must not exceed the hourly rate paid to full-time staff performing similar work.

 - Student workers must be enrolled at VCU to be FICA exempt (minimum 6 hours undergraduate credits or 4.5 hours of graduate credits).